telerik/kendo-ui-core/docs/web/calendar/overview.md

 ### Set an Array

 One way to disable a date is by setting an array.
-List the days that need to be disabled by using the first letters from their names in English:
+List the days that need to be disabled by using the first letters from their names in English.

+###### Example

 ```html
    <div id="calendar"></div>